-- 2.1 The Waterbeach to Cambridge project is designed to develop measures to ensure that planned housing and employment growth can be accommodated without increasing levels of vehicular traffic on this northern approach to Cambridge (the study area) by making public transport & active travel journeys more reliable and attractive.
-This is in line with the GCP's objectives, which include reducing congestion and encouraging people to use more sustainable forms of transport. - 2.2 The Waterbeach to Cambridge study area forms part of the wider A10 Ely to Cambridge Corridor, which is one of the key radial routes into Cambridge from the north of the City.
-Existing congestion poses significant challenges in terms of future development along the corridor, in particular planned development to the north of Waterbeach and at North East Cambridge, located either side of Milton Interchange (see plan on pg.11 of the SOBC) and as listed below: - a) New Town to the north of Waterbeach will include up to 11,000 new dwellings (based on figures provided by promoters of the site), or 8,000 based on Local Plan guidance and other associated infrastructure and uses.
+- 4.1 The Waterbeach to Cambridge project is designed to deliver measures to ensure that planned housing and employment growth can be accommodated without increasing levels of vehicular traffic on this northern approach to Cambridge (the study area) by making public transport & active travel journeys more reliable and attractive.
+This is in line with the GCP's objectives, which include reducing congestion and encouraging people to use more sustainable forms of transport. - 4.2 The Waterbeach to Cambridge study area forms part of the wider A10 Ely to Cambridge Corridor, which is one of the key radial routes into Cambridge from the north of the City.
+Existing congestion poses significant challenges in terms of future development along the corridor, in particular planned development to the north of Waterbeach and at North East Cambridge, located either side of Milton Interchange (see plan on pg.11 of the SOBC) and as listed below: